 Bloggers WITH a blog

 Contributors who already have their own blog are very welcome to post stories on Ireland Blogging.
 Each post needs to function as a self-contained story and can contain a link to one “related” story on the contributor’s own blog.
 As Ireland’s outward-facing community blog, we are more than happy to direct our visitors to contributors’ own blogs.
 WordPress profile.

 Storytellers who have not set up a blog of their own are invited to join Ireland Blogging as a contributor.
 This will set up a dedicated blog “homepage” for the contributor on Ireland Blogging.
 Our community platform offers a particularly neat and simple solution for social media users who want to get into blogging.

 Profiles and home pages

-Everyone who contributes stories (or story intros) to Ireland Blogging must first set up their own WordPress profile and username.
+Everyone who posts stories on Ireland Blogging must first set up their own WordPress profile and username.
 Contributors who have their own blog on WordPress will already have a profile and username.

 Each contributor who publishes at least one story on Ireland Blogging will automatically create a personal “home page”, the URL of which will be in the following format (excluding quotation marks).

 To find your Ireland Blogging contributor home page, simply replace the “username” portion in the above sample URL with your own WordPress username.

 Individuals and organisations are very welcome to join our network of bloggers.
 With your help, we aim to deliver a rich variety of Ireland-wide news articles to inform, entertain and inspire our readers.